Y0Coss/docs-fork/pages/network/load_balancer/case_smtp/guide.en-gb.md

 Go to the `+ Front-ends`{.action} tab, and click `+TCP/TLS`{.action}.

 Fill in the fields.
-The mandatory fields for a basic configuration are *Port* (25 for a standard SMTP service), *Zone* and *Probe* (if a probe was configured on your farm).
-If you want your service to be available across several ports at once, you can specify a list of ports, separated by commas, or a port range, in the format "start_port-end_port".
+The mandatory fields for a basic configuration are *Port* (25 for a standard SMTP service), *Zone*, *Default farm* and *Probe* (if a probe was configured on your farm).
+If you want your service to be available across several ports at once, you can specify a list of ports, separated by commas, or a port range, in the format "<start\_port>-<end\_port>".

 If you have routed Additional IPs to your OVHcloud Load Balancer service, you can also attach a front-end to one or more specific Additional IPs.